OpenEvalProject/evals/manuscripts/elife-63705/v1/manuscript.md

 To cross-validate the response profile patterns in VR, we divided each session’s trials in two halves (odd vs. even) and obtained a pair of response profiles for each unit.
 Odd trials were used as the train set to determine the position at which cells or boutons preferred to fire maximally.
 Odd trials were subsequently excluded from further analysis.

 The same splitting into odd and even trials was used to estimate each unit’s SMI.
 For each neuron or bouton, the position of the peak response was measured from the response profile averaged across odd trials (‘preferred position’).
-We then obtained the response, Rp., at the preferred position and the visually identical position 40 cm away (‘non-preferred position’: Rn), using the response profile averaged across even trials.
+We then obtained the response, $R_{p.}$, at the preferred position and the visually identical position 40 cm away (‘non-preferred position’: $R_{n}$), using the response profile averaged across even trials.
 Units with maximal response close to the start or end of the corridor (0–15 cm or 85–100 cm) were excluded, because their preferred position fell outside the visually matching segments.
-SMI was defined as:SMI= Rp− RnRp+ Rn
+SMI was defined as:

+$$
+SMI= \frac{R_{p}− R_{n}}{R_{p}+ R_{n}}
+$$

-Therefore, a response with two equal peaks would have SMI=0, whereas a response with one peak would have SMI=1.
+Therefore, a response with two equal peaks would have $SMI=0$, whereas a response with one peak would have $SMI=1$.
 SMI would be negative if there was no consistent preference, that is, the larger response was in one half of the corridor in odd trials and in the other half in even trials.

 To cross-validate the response profile patterns and to estimate SMIs in passive viewing, we used the same odd trials from VR as a train set.
 Based on those we obtained response profile patterns and SMIs from all trials during passive viewing.
 To isolate periods when the animal was stationary during passive viewing, we considered only times when the speed of the animal was <5 cm/s.
 Response profiles during stationary viewing were estimated only in sessions where the animal was stationary in at least 10 trials.
 To isolate periods when the animal was running during passive viewing, we considered only times when the speed of the animal was >1 cm/s.
 Response profiles in running during replay were estimated only in sessions where the animal was running in at least 10 trials.

 The reliability of a neuron’s or bouton’s activity was defined as the variance in activity explained by the cross-validated response profile.
 To predict activity, data were divided into fivefolds (fivefold cross-validation) and activity for each fold was predicted from the responses profile estimated from all other folds (training data).
+Reliability was defined as:

+$$
+Reliability=1−\frac{\sumt(y(t)−y^{′}(t))^{2}}{\sumt(y(t)−\mu)^{2}}
+$$

-Reliability was defined as:Reliability=1−∑t(y(t)−y′(t))2∑t(y(t)−μ)2where yt is the actual, smoothed activity at time t between the beginning and end of the experiment, y't is the predicted activity for the same time bin, and μ is the mean activity of the training data.
+where $yt$ is the actual, smoothed activity at time t between the beginning and end of the experiment, $y^{'}t$ is the predicted activity for the same time bin, and μ is the mean activity of the training data.
 The response reliability reported was obtained from the mean reliability across folds.
 Only neurons or boutons with response reliability > 5% were considered for further analysis.

-## General linear models
+### General linear models

 To assess the joint contribution of all visual and behavioral factors in VR we fitted the V1 deconvolved responses to three multilinear regression models similar to Saleem et al., 2018.
-The models had the form: y^=Xβ,^ where X is a T-by-M matrix with T time points and M predictors and y^ is the predicted calcium trace (T-by-1 array).
-Optimal coefficient estimates β^ (M-by-1 array) that minimize the sum-squared error were obtained using:β^=(XTX+λI)−1XTy,where λ  is the ridge-regression coefficient.
+The models had the form: $y^=X\beta,^$ where $X$ is a T-by-M matrix with T time points and M predictors and $y^$ is the predicted calcium trace (T-by-1 array).
+Optimal coefficient estimates $\beta^$ (M-by-1 array) that minimize the sum-squared error were obtained using:

+$$
+\beta^=(X^{T}X+\lambdaI)^{−1}X^{T}y,
+$$

+where $\lambda$ is the ridge-regression coefficient.

 The simplest model, the visual model, relied only on ‘trial onset’ (first 10 cm in the corridor), ‘trial offset’ (last 10 cm in the corridor), and the repetition of visual scenes within the visually matching segments (from 10 to 90 cm in the corridor).
 The basis functions for all predictors were square functions with width of 2 cm and height equal to unity.
 To model the repetition of visual scenes, a predictor within the visually matching segments comprised of two square functions placed 40 cm apart.
 Thus, the visual model’s design matrix had 30 predictors plus a constant: five predictors for trial onset, five predictors for trial offset, and 20 predictors within the visually matching segments.

 The second model, the non-spatial model, extended the visual model to assess the influence of all the behavioral factors we measured: running speed, reward events, pupil size, and the horizontal and vertical pupil position.
 These factors were added as predictors to the design matrix of the visual model, as follows: running speed was shifted backward and forward in time twice, in 500 ms steps, thus contributing five continuous predictors; pupil size and horizontal and vertical pupil position contributed one continuous predictor each; each reward event contributed one binary predictor at the time of the reward.
 The continuous predictors of running speed and pupil size were normalized between 0 and 1, whereas pupil position was normalized between −1 and 1 to account for movements in opposite directions.

 The third model, the spatial model, extended the non-spatial model by allowing for an independent scaling of the two visually matching segments in the corridor.
 For each predictor within the visually matching segments, the two square functions were allowed to have different heights.
 The height of the two square functions was parameterized by a parameter α, such that the two functions had unit norm.
-An α = 0.5 corresponded to a purely visual representation with SMI ~ 0, while α=1 or α=0 would correspond to a response only in the first or second segment, and an SMI ~ 1.
+An α = 0.5 corresponded to a purely visual representation with SMI ~ 0, while $\alpha=1$ or $\alpha=0$ would correspond to a response only in the first or second segment, and an SMI ~ 1.

-To choose the best model, we used the ridge regression coefficient, λ, that maximized the variance explained using fivefold cross-validation, searching the values λ=  0.01, 0.05, 0.1, 0.5, or 1.
-In the spatial model, we performed multiple ridge regression fits, searching for the optimal value of α using a step size of 0.1, for each λ.
+To choose the best model, we used the ridge regression coefficient, λ, that maximized the variance explained using fivefold cross-validation, searching the values $\lambda=$ 0.01, 0.05, 0.1, 0.5, or 1.
+In the spatial model, we performed multiple ridge regression fits, searching for the optimal value of $\alpha$ using a step size of 0.1, for each λ.

 The predictions obtained were subsequently processed similarly as the original deconvolved traces to obtain predicted response profiles and SMI.